Certainty in Forecasting Policy

 Despite the severity of the issue, systemic barriers—such as regulatory gaps and economic disincentives—mean that very few wells are ever remediated, unless intervention comes from mission-driven organizations like Rebellion Energy.
 Through our proprietary Method of Plugging, we offer a scientifically verified and permanent solution that not only halts emissions but ensures long-term environmental integrity.

 As the market leader in high-quality, low-risk well plugging projects, Rebellion is committed to transparency, operational excellence, and carbon credit integrity.
-We invite you to explore the FAQs and download a summary of our Certainty in Forecasting Policy, which outlines how we ensure each plugged well delivers measurable, verifiable, and permanent climate benefits.
+We invite you to explore the FAQs, blog post, and download a summary of our Certainty in Forecasting Policy, which outlines how we ensure each plugged well delivers measurable, verifiable, and permanent climate benefits.

 FAQs